jmcnamara/XlsxWriter/CONTRIBUTING.md

 ### Read the documentation

-Read or search the [XlsxWriter documentation](https://xlsxwriter.readthedocs.org/en/latest/index.html) to see if issue you are encountering is already explained.
+Read or search the [XlsxWriter documentation](https://xlsxwriter.readthedocs.org/en/latest/index.html) to see if the issue you are encountering is already explained.

 ### Look at the example programs